miklevin/MikeLev.in/_posts/2025-10-15-intrepreneurs-google-ai-api-key-odyssey-ai-studio-breakthrough.md

 back-ended and Flutter front-end app forking some framework the found on GitHub and flighting it the App Store and Google Play.

-But it sucks for winning over intrepreneurs like me who prefer to draw a paycheck and have someone else do all the not-fun work.
+But it sucks for winning over intrapreneurs like me who prefer to draw a paycheck and have someone else do all the not-fun work.

 Homie don't play that credit card gotcha API key game.